2020 and beyond

 Using radio to spread development information, build consciousness around feminism and use peer-to-peer methods is critical.
 Getting the cooperation of community radio stations opens up a space to talk about setting up a regular gender slot in their programming schedules, challenging stations to think about gender issues on a regular basis, and not just in relation to Women’s Month or the 16 Days of Activism campaigns.

-To test the impact of a reconceptualised radio programme, the Board approved a pilot radio programme that was undertaken between May and July 2010 and focused on two 2009 Journal themes:.
+To test the impact of a reconceptualized radio programme, the Board approved a pilot radio programme that was undertaken between May and July 2010 and focused on two 2009 Journal themes:

 •Girlhood in Southern Africa (Issue 79);.

 Aperspective Media was contracted to produce a radio documentary and a related e-book for the website, with the target audience being community radio listeners and Agenda subscribers.
 As a result of these exciting interventions, Agenda has resolved to develop and implement a fully-fledged radio programme, in partnership with Aperspective Media.

 As a starting point, Agenda and Aperspective will engage with a sample group of community radio stations, to build personalized relationships with station managers and producers.
 This will also simplify the process of evaluating the success of this new approach.
 Community radio stations suggested for the first phase of the radio programme include Ubuhlobeshowe CR (Eastern Cape); Inanda FM (KZN); Atlantis FM (Western Cape); Greater Lebowakgomo (Limpopo); Radio Teemaneng (Northern Cape); and Eldos FM (Gauteng).

 The radio programme will entail the production of interesting, thought-provoking and relevant programmes on gender and feminism-related topics, to complement each journal, and will comprise the following components: